geotiffjs/geotiff.js/README.md

 geotiff.js provides a method to automatically convert these images to RGB:
 `readRGB()`.
-This method is very similar to the `readRasters` method with distinction the `samples` are automatically chosen.
+This method is very similar to the `readRasters` method with the distinction that the `interleave` option now defaults to `true` and the `samples` are automatically chosen.

 ```javascript
 const rgb = await image.readRGB({